- Australia Intro

 During my years of world travel, I had the opportunity to visit Australia on four separate occasions.
 The first time I was a young Peace Corps volunteer on my way home from two years working in Tanzania.
 I passed through Australia briefly but had the chance to visit the steamy tropical jungle of Dunk Island, Queensland, where I netted an iridescent blue Morpho butterfly to carry home.
 At that time, I travelled with a small backpack and carried the equipment to collect, prepare and travel with my specimens.

-In 1986, I joined an Earthwatch expedition to assist researchers studying Damselfish in the waters near Lizard Island, Queensland.
+In 1986, I joined an Earthwatch expedition to assist researchers studying Damselfish in the waters off of Lizard Island, on the Great Barrier Reef in the state of Queensland.
 My third visit was in 1992 when I traveled to Australia once again, this time to scuba dive with a friend on Lady Elliot Island, the southern most coral cay of Australia’s Great Barrier Reef.

 Another friend’s invitation to return to Australia in 2007 as a birder rekindled my fondness for that diverse and environmentally rich continent.
 In recent years, birding had replaced my passion for scuba diving, giving me the same thrilling interaction with wildlife as diving, but without the inconvenience of hauling heavy equipment or taking the risk of getting a tank of bad air.
 As a birder, I loved that I could carry a field guide with me that contained photos or drawings of all the bird species.
 Matching a live bird to a photo in the moment was so much more satisfying than struggling to recall what I had seen under water during a dive.

 The anecdotes in the following chapters come from my fourth visit to Australia.
 They focus on the pursuit of particular birds in Queensland and Tasmania, along with some related travel experiences.
 As you will see, birding involves so much more than just seeing a bird!